01-edu/public/subjects/go-reloaded/README.md

 $ cat result.txt
 There is no greater agony than bearing an untold story inside you.
 $ cat sample.txt
-Punctuation tests are ... kinda boring ,don't you think !?
+Punctuation tests are ... kinda boring ,what do you think ?
 $ go run . sample.txt result.txt
 $ cat result.txt
-Punctuation tests are... kinda boring, don't you think!?
+Punctuation tests are... kinda boring, what do you think?
 ```

 This project will help you learn about :